CholiRat/Caso-2-PromptSales/README.md

 To ensure modularity, maintainability, and scalability in the PromptSales ecosystem, we have employed the following design patterns:

+#### Hexagonal pattern

+The business logic is separated from the external services through the controllers and anti-corruption layer.

+#### Microservices pattern

+Each of the businesses in the system works as a different service, which includes its own database.
+Communication between them occurs through Azure Service Bus.

 #### DTO (Data Transfer Object) Pattern

 This pattern is used to decouple the persistence layer (databases) from the presentation layer (APIs).
 In Python, Pydantic is used to define DTOs, which specify what data enters and leaves the API.
 This prevents the exposure of sensitive information and guarantees validation at runtime.